-Throughout the year ended 31 July 2020, the College's Remuneration Committee comprised 4 members.
-The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal, the Clerk and other senior post-holders.
+Throughout the year ended 31 July 2021, the College's Remuneration Committee comprises of four members.
+The committee is responsible to make recommendations to the Board on the remuneration and benefits of the Principal, the Clerk and other senior post-holders.

-Details of remuneration for the year ended 31 July 2020 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2021 are set out in note 7 to the financial statements.